Friday, 12 April 2024

 Construction of the Drathgelflechtschurzen (mesh space armour).

-In addition to fitting the spaced armour the kit provides parts so you can build it up without the tubular rails altogether.
-By simply adding blanking plates to the upper hull.
-To replicate this option accurately you would really have to drill lots of very small holes in the track guard side profiles where the lower brackets would have attached.
+In addition to having the option to fit all the spaced armour, you can build it without any of the fittings added by simply adding the kit provided blanking plates which fit to the upper hull.
+To replicate this option accurately you would still really need to drill lots of very small holes in the track guard side profiles, where the lower brackets would have attached.
 That will involve a very fine drill and a very steady hand!

-The tubular top rails provided only come with cut-outs to attach the spaced armour panels.
-Unlike the excellent Dragon Ausf J kit #6575 there are no additional tubular rails offered without any cut-outs.
-This would allow you to display the rail without the spaced armour panels.
-If you wanted to display the odd panel missing you would have to fill appropriate cut-outs.
-I notice RFM in one of their CAD images simple show the brackets attached to the rail where a central spaced armour panel is missing which is a little strange.
-In reality the bracket was welded or bolted to the rear of the spaced armour panel and clipped and bolted over the rail.
+The tubular top rails provided in this kit only come with cut-outs to allow fitment of the spaced armour panels, so if fitting them you have to attach all the panels.
+Unlike the most excellent Dragon Ausf J kit #6575 there are no additional tubular rails offered without any cut-outs.
+This addition allows you to still display the rail without any panels fitted.
+If you wanted to display the odd panel missing on this kit you would have to fill any appropriate cut-outs.
+I notice RFM in one of their CAD images simple show the brackets attached to the rail where a central spaced armour panel is missing, which is a little strange.
+In reality the bracket was welded or bolted to the rear of the spaced armour panel which then clipped and bolted over the rail.

 Track guard brackets postioned for wider tracks

-The middle spaced armour panel looks a little out of alignment in the pic below, but that is due to the rails being dry fitted to the hull.
+The middle spaced armour panel looks a little out of alignment in the pic below, but that is due to the rails only being test fitted to the hull.

 Compared to both the Dragon and Border Ausf J kit's I built in an earlier blog, I think RFM have improved on both the engineering and the materials used for these mesh screens.
 Parts fitment is superb, and the scale appearance looks very convincing.